7 Telltale Signs of a Bad Window Installation Job in Your Wake County, NC Home

 • Your window’s casing or moulding, and

-• The caulk used as sealant
+• The caulk used as a sealant

 There are two ways that a good window installation accounts for expansion and contraction.

 1. By having a correct expansion joint.
 An expansion joint is the space left around the window during the installation process.
 This gap between the window frame and your home’s siding allows both materials to expand and contract with the weather.
 Without this, a window may butt up against the siding when it expands.
-This can cause the window to bow and warp, because it didn’t have ample room to expand.
+This can cause the window to bow and warp because it didn’t have ample room to expand.
 We recommend an expansion joint of 5/16 inch for most projects.
 Of course, we may recommend something different for your home depending on the specific materials used.

 2. By using excellent, silicone-based caulk.
 The ‘exterior’ caulk available at most big box home supply stores does not adequately flex based on the weather.
 Over time, it tends to become brittle and crack, making your windows vulnerable to gaps, rot, and other issues.
 Many of the signs of a bad window installation that we’ll detail below are caused by installers using the wrong caulk.
 A good window installation uses a strong, flexible, silicone-based caulk that will expand and contract to allow natural movement.